BBaysinger/bb-portfolio/frontend/src/components/home-page/header-main/fluxel-grid/README.md

 4. Add a feature flag or query param for Pixi (`?gridType=pixi`) and wire cleanup/disposal so it hot-swaps safely.
 5. Compare SVG vs Canvas vs Pixi using the same pointer choreography, record CPU/GPU timelines, and decide which becomes default.

-## Status / Reminder To Future Me
+## Current Status

-- Pausing here until there is dedicated time to finish the Pixi/WebGL pipeline.
+- Work is paused until there is dedicated time to finish the Pixi/WebGL pipeline.
-- When coming back: revisit these notes, re-run baseline perf captures, then continue with the next steps list above.
+- When work resumes, revisit these notes, re-run baseline perf captures, then continue with the next steps list above.
 - Keep the SVG implementation intact.
 It documents the early hook-learning experiments and remains useful for regression tests.

 ## Useful Files